-120 ELEMENTS OF PHYSICAL 3 UNITS GEOGRAPHY

-C-ID GEOG 110 3 hours lecture
+120 PHYSICAL GEOGRAPHY: EARTH SYSTEMS 3 UNITS C-ID GEOG 110

 Physical geography is the study of the patterns and processes that underlie the fundamental nature and dynamics of the physical world.
 Topics will be investigated from a systems perspective, with particular attention to the spatial relationships among the atmosphere, hydrosphere, lithosphere and biosphere.
 Global, regional and local environmental concerns will be discussed as relevant to course topics.